 Just below these three groups of backlinks, you will notice there is a filters tab as well as two labels: Domain and URL.
 The group of domains will include backlinks tied to a referring domain, while the URL group will allow you to see the individual URL of your backlinks.
 This is beneficial if you know the particular URL that is potentially harmful.
 The search bar directly to the right will also give you the chance to search by URL, Page Title, and Anchor text.

-There is a column in this table that lets you choose between four metrics to display:
+There is a column in this table that lets you choose between different metrics to display:

 - IP/Country of referring domain - Internet Protocol (IP) address and geographical location of the referring domain’s host.

 - Source Backlinks - the total number of backlinks leading to the source domain

 - Referring Domains - the total number of referring domains pointing to the source domain

 - Keywords - the number of keywords bringing users to the source domain

 - Monthly Visits - the number of unique visitors to a referring domain over the last month